jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---

+{{< n n="Here we replace Enki with the Anunnaki god or alien Enki, since the Middle East was historically Anunnaki territory" >}}

 {{< s v="40-46">}} O Jews:
-- remember the blessings I gave you
+- remember the blessings I, Enki, gave you
 - fulfill your pledge to Me, and I will fulfill My pledge to you
 - fear Me
 - believe in what I revealed